jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 * source install if you are a developer

-At this time we do not recommend the conda install, as the conda packages are outdated at this time.
+At this time we do not recommend the conda install, as the conda packages are outdated.

-Please read a section in this manual completly, and understand the items explained.
-Do not just copy an past text in your terminal and execute it as it could have unexpected consequences.
+Please read a section in this manual completely, and understand the items explained.
+Do not just paste and copy text in your terminal and execute it as it could have unexpected consequences.

 The mongo installation has to be done by everyone.